Koukyosyumei/EvilProof/MEMO.md

 ### 1.1 *Zero-Knowledge Proofs (ZKPs)*

-Zero-knowledge proofs are a cryptographic method that allows one party (the prover) to prove to another party (the verifier) that they know a piece of information, without revealing the information itself.
-ZKPs have three key properties:
+Zero-knowledge proofs are a cryptographic method that allows one party (the prover) to prove to another party (the verifier) that they know a piece of information without revealing it.
+ZKPs have three fundamental properties:

 - *Completeness*: An honest prover can convince an honest verifier of a true statement.
 - *Soundness*: A dishonest prover cannot convince the verifier of a false statement.